michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 This means you should use your time with tutors effectively.
 Before asking for help, you will want to already have tried running your code in gdb (or valgrind, depending on the error).
 You should know roughly which line is causing the error and/or have a clear idea of the symptoms.
 When the tutor comes over, you should be able to say:

-**What you are trying to do.** For example, “I’m working on Part 1 and am trying to get the insert method in the BST to work correctly.”
+**What you are trying to do.** For example, “I’m working on the PA and am trying to get the insert method in the BST to work correctly.”

 **What’s the error.** For example, “the code compiles correctly, but when I insert a child in my right subtree, it seems to lose the child that was there before.”